Roiqk7/Data-Fetcher/README.md

 The application has these command line arguments:
 * `--help`: Displays the help message.
+* `--URL`: Specifies the URL for the data fetching.
+May result in undefined behavior so be warned.
 * `--test`: Runs the tests.
 * `--from`: Specifies the start date for the data fetching.
 (YYYY-MM-DD)
 * `--to`: Specifies the end date for the data fetching.
 (YYYY-MM-DD)